hartwigmedical/hmftools/purple/README.md

 Eligible recovery candidates must:

-1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant (if not a single breakend, the other breakpoint must also be within 1 kb of the min-max range of a copy number breakpoint)
+1. Be within 1kb of the min and max range of an unsupported copy number breakpoint or within 1kb of the unbalanced structural variant.
+Breakpoints where both ends are within 1kb of a recovery site are
-2. Not be “minTumorAF” or "minQual" filtered in GRIDSS
+2. Not be “minTumorAF” or "DEDUP" filtered in GRIPSS
+3. Have a minQual > 300 (breakpoints) or 800 (single breakends)
-3. Have a junction copy number of at least 50% of the unexplained copy number change and of at least 0.5.
+4. Have a junction copy number of at least 50% of the unexplained copy number change and of at least 0.5.

 Following the successful recovery any structural variants we will rerun the segmentation, copy number smoothing and minor allele copy number smoothing with the updated structural variants to produce a final set of copy number segments and breakpoints.
 Note that the purity estimation does not change.